 In a Tweet, you can find us on Twitter @RareConnect

-Newsletter, listserv, Yahoo group, here is an example announcement text:
+Newsletter, listserv, whatsapp group, Facebook group, here is an example announcement text:

 [YOUR GROUP] is proud to introduce a new online community to our members and friends.
-In partnership with EURORDIS and NORD, two of the world’s most established rare disease patient organisations, we’ve created a place where you can connect with others from around the world who know what you’re going through.
+In partnership with EURORDIS, one of the world’s most established rare disease patient organisations, we’ve created a place where you can connect with others from around the world who know what you’re going through.

 Among the many exciting features our new community offers, you can:

 - Participate in discussion groups – or even just read what others have to say

 - Request human translations of forum posts and comments to connect with others who don’t speak your language